JrewSimpson/Jrewsimpson/README.md

 <h1><p align="center"> Jrew Simpson 👋🌎 </h1>
 <b><p align="Left">🌌 About Me: I'm a recent CIS graduate from the University of Louisville specializing in Cybersecurity & System Administration.
 I've created this portfolio as a way to showcase my IT skills by referencing projects from my school work and free time.
-I enjoy traveling, staying active, spending time with friends, and working with technology!</br>
+Outside of work I enjoy traveling, staying active, spending time with friends, and working with technology!</br>

 ## 📄 Resume:
 - [Resume](https://github.com/JrewSimpson/Resume/blob/main/JrewS_CYBER_RESUME.pdf)